Romans 9 Part 1: Paul’s Battering Ram Against Limiting Salvation

 Ask the average Calvinist and they will assume the answer is A, B, or C and maybe all three.
 I know because this view of Romans 9 was “beaten” into my head until I felt forced to acquiesce to the unassailable logic of Calvinism.
 My short foray into Calvinism was filled with misery as God’s nature took on a tortured face of malevolency.
 It was my joyous discovery that Calvinists are wrong about Romans 9 that reignited my faith and passion for missions and evangelism.

-To begin Paul isn’t even thinking along the lines of A, B, or C. Calvinist err in approaching the text through 16th century, theological lenses, assuming the pressing question of Paul’s day was, “What role does free will play if God unconditionally predestined some to be saved and others to be damned?”
+To begin, Paul isn’t even thinking along the lines of A, B, or C. Calvinists err in approaching the text through 16th century, theological lenses, assuming the pressing question of Paul’s day was: “What role does free will play if God unconditionally predestined some to be saved and others to be damned?”
 That question isn’t even on Paul’s “radar.”
-The critical question of Paul’s day was, “How is it fair for God to invite pig-eating, unclean Gentiles into covenant election, while simultaneously cutting off Abraham’s own children—national Israel—from inheriting the long-awaited promises of God that have finally arrived in the coming of her very own Messiah?”
+The critical question of Paul’s day was: “How is it fair for God to invite pig-eating, unclean Gentiles into covenant election, while simultaneously cutting off Abraham’s own children—national Israel—from inheriting the long-awaited promises of God that have finally arrived in the coming of her very own Messiah?”